Trees benefit everyone by:

 Mature trees on clay soils need about seven litres (1.6 gallons) of water for every centimetre (0.4 inch) of tree diameter (measured at breast height––1.3 metres [4.5 feet] above the ground).

-To learn more about when, where and how long to water your tree, watch this Texas Forest Services video.
+To learn more about when, where and how long to water your tree, review this Texas Forest Services video.

 Damaged or diseased trees